 Julie Celona-VanGorden is an award-winning lyric coloratura soprano originally from upstate New York.
 She earned her both the Doctorate of Musical Arts and Master of Music in Vocal Performance at the University of North Carolina at Greensboro and completed her undergraduate work at the State University of New York at Fredonia where she earned simultaneous music and biology degrees.
 Specializing in vocal pedagogy during her doctoral work, she attended the Summer Vocology Institute in Denver, Colorado and is a certified vocologist.
 Dr. Celona-VanGorden has also attended the Musical Theatre Pedagogy Institute at Shenandoah University.

 An active performer, Dr. Celona-VanGorden has sung opera, oratorio, and is a frequent recitalist.
+Her most recent stage appearance was in August 2015 when she sang the role of Clorinda in Greensboro Opera's production of La Cenerentola.?
+Other roles include Adina in L'elisir d'amore Capitol Opera, and the title roles in Lakme and The Ballad of Baby Doe.
 Additionally, Dr. Celona-VanGorden is a section leader and soloist at the First Presbyterian Church of Greensboro.

 Dr. Celona-VanGorden's ability to perform and delight audiences has been recognized in several competitions.
 In March 2008 she was a finalist in the Long Leaf Opera National Vocal Competition where she won the Audience Favorite Award and "charmed the audience with her bel canto selections and beautiful stage appearance."